.

 Cost of MMJ Card in MN

-The medical marijuana card cost in MN includes a $200 fee and a doctor’s consultation fee, often in the $200 region.
+The medical marijuana card cost in MN no longer includes an application fee.
+However, you must still pay a doctor’s consultation fee, which is often in the $200 range.

 MN MMJ Card Qualifying Conditions